TheAcharya/MarkerData-Website/docs/User Guide/Databases.md

 ![Create Notion Profile](/assets/md-database-settings_01.png)

+!!!info Info
+For Notion Profile, it is strongly advised that users utilise the provided Notion Template.
+!!!

 1. Click on the `+` button to Create Database Profile.
 2. Enter a Profile Name.
 3. For Notion Platform, click on the `Notion` tab.